 The primary purpose of the IASB is to develop a single set of high quality, understandable and enforcement accounting standard that require high quality, transparent and comparable information in financial statements as well as in the other financial reporting to help users of the financial statements to participate in the world’s capital market and to make economic decisions.

 Enforcement of Standards

-The IASB committee has the power to enforce the organisation to comply with accounting standard that promotes the use and rigorous applications of those standards.
+It is one of the most prominent functions of IASB.
+The IASB committee has the power to enforce the organisation to comply with the accounting standard that promotes the use and rigorous applications of those standards.

 Systematic and in-depth research on enterprise